epikur-io/go-eventmanager/README.md

-# An event manager for Go
+# A thread-safe event manager for Go

 ## Example: